 But learning WordPress can be a hassle if you’ve never used it before, both as a webmaster and a web designer.
 That’s why I highly recommend the course Build Professional Sites with WordPress.

 It’s a massive guide to pretty much everything about WordPress from the backend to the frontend.
-A few key points discussed:
+A few key points were discussed:

 - WordPress security plugins